grpc/proposal/A90-health-service-list-method.md

 ## Implementation

 1. Add the `List` RPC method and the associated request/response messages in the Health service `.proto` file.
+2. Implement `List` RPC method in the respective gRPC languages.
-2. Update client libraries to support the `List` method.
+3. Update client libraries to support the `List` method.
 Provide examples demonstrating how to call the method and handle its response.
-3. Implement `List` RPC method in the respective gRPC languages.
-4. Unit tests to validate the behavior of the new method.
-5. Update API documentation to describe the new method, its use cases, and sample requests/responses.
+4. Update API documentation to describe the new method, its use cases, and sample requests/responses.

 ## Open issues (if applicable)